-Anglo-Saxon Religion - An Introduction
+Anglo-Saxon Religion - An Introduction for Kids

 Before the Anglo-Saxons invaded, the people of Britain were primarily Christians.
 The Romans, who ruled Britain at this time as part of the Roman Empire, had brought Christianity to the country and converted the majority of the people here.

 But this was soon to change when the Roman Empire began to crumble and the Roman army abandoned Britain (after hundreds of years occupying the country), leaving its people vulnerable to attack.
 The Anglo-Saxon tribes seized their opportunity to invade Britain and brought their own religion with them.